Saturday, 16 December 2023

 Laravel csrf token mismatch for ajax post request

-Common Causes of CSRF Token Mismatch
+Common Reasons for CSRF Token Mismatch

-• Mismatched cookie domain or path
+• The cookie domain or path doesn't match.

-• Permission issues in Laravel storage directories
+• Problems with permissions in Laravel storage folders

 CSRF Token Not Sent in the Request: